pymupdf/PyMuPDF/docs/recipes-images.rst

 .. image:: images/img-embed-progress.*
    :scale: 80

 This is by far the fastest method, and it also produces the smallest possible output file size.
 The above pictures needed 20 seconds on my machine and yielded a PDF size of 510 MB.

-Look `here <https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/examples/all-my-pics-embedded.py>`_ for a more complete source code: it offers a directory selection dialog and skips non-file entries.
+Please check out this example: `embed-images <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/embed-images>`_.

 **Method 3: Attaching Files**

-A third way to achieve this task is **attaching files** via page annotations see `here <https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/examples/all-my-pics-attached.py>`_ for the complete source code.
+A third way to achieve this task is **attaching files** via page annotations.

+Please check out this example: `attach-images <https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples/attach-images>`_.

 This has a similar performance as the previous script and it also produces a similar file size.
 It will produce PDF pages which show a 'FileAttachment' icon for each attached file.